ModuleArt/plain-color/README.md

 ## Todo

-### v1.0.6
+### v1.0.6 (what's left)

-- Add ability to open empty palettes
+- Press `C` to copy color instantly (what to copy? - need a setting for this)
+- Lense is lagging when picking on another screen and virtual desktop
+  - Optimize picker loop: Move `setInterval` to rust, FE invokes only event loop start and end

+### v1.0.7

 - Fix: Color name, Palette name white-space
 - ColorCard: Checkboard background for alpha colors
 - ColorCard: Add ability to type HEX value
 - Add picker sound (Funny mouth sound)
-- Lense is lagging when picking on another screen and virtual desktop
-  - Optimize picker loop: Move `setInterval` to rust, FE invokes only event loop start and end

 ### Lense

 - Move picker with arrows (step = 1px) (make sure it cannot be out of screen bounds)
-- Press `C` to copy color instantly (what to copy? - need a setting for this)

 ### Shortcuts (?)